Existence and asymptotic behaviors of solutions to Chern-Simons systems and equations on finite graphs: Introduction

-A lot of physical phenomena can be explained by Chern-Simons models, such as particle physics, condensed matter physics, high-temperature superconductors, quantum Hall effect and so on.
-There are many studies devoted to the system (\ref{css}) on a domain $\Omega\subset \mathbb{R}^2$.
-In the case $(a,b)=(0,1)$, Lin and Prajapat \cite{lin2009vortex} proved the existence of the unique maximal solution and the mountain-pass type solution on a torus.
-For $a>b>0$ in (\ref{css}), one may refer to \cite{MR3198855,MR3168626}.
-In the case $b>a>0$, Huang \cite{huang2021vortex} proved the existence of the topological solutions which is the maximal solution to (\ref{css}).
-More results include \cite{MR3390935,MR3592753,MR3543183} and references therein.
+Chern-Simons models provide explanations for various physical phenomena, such as aspects of particle physics, condensed matter physics, high-temperature superconductors, and the quantum Hall effect.
+Many studies have investigated system (\ref{cso}) within a domain $\Omega\subset \mathbb{R}^2$.
+Lin and Prajapat \cite{lin2009vortex} demonstrated the existence of a unique maximal solution and a mountain-pass type solution on a torus for the case $(a,b)=(0,1)$.
+For $a>b>0$ in (\ref{cso}), readers can refer to \cite{MR3198855,MR3168626}.
+Huang \cite{huang2021vortex} verified the existence of topological solutions, which represent the maximal solution to (\ref{cso}), in the case of $b>a>0$.
+Additional findings can be found in \cite{MR3390935,MR3592753,MR3543183} and the references contained therein.

+Recently, there have been exciting developments in the study of elliptic equations with exponential nonlinearity on graphs.
+Grigor'yan et al. \cite{grigor2016kazdan} confirmed the existence of the Kazdan-Warner equation, denoted as

+\be \D u=c-h\me^u\ee on graphs.
+This conclusion was derived through the application of variational calculus and a method involving upper and lower solutions.
+Ge \cite{MR3648273} re-investigated the Kazdan-Warner equation (\ref{kwe}) on graphs, specifically in the negative case, thereby augmenting the results in \cite{grigor2016kazdan}.
+Keller and Schwarz \cite{MR3776360} explored the Kazdan-Warner equation on canonically compactifiable graphs, deriving results similar to those found in finite cases.
+The $p$th Kazdan-Warner equation on graphs,